kiLeo13/DiscordBot/README.md

 ###### Note that if you want to add a swearing to the list you can simply DM me and ask for it too.

 TODO: `Countdown`
-- I intend to make a countdown command in case you are a super weird person and wants a countdown from X to 0.
+- I intend to make a countdown command in case you are weird person and wants a countdown from X to 0.